AI4IS/AI4IS.github.io/_pages/about.md

 # 👨‍🎓 About

 **Dinghan Wang** is a 2nd-year master student in Control Science and Engineering at Northwestern Polytechnical University.
-My research interest includes: Deep Reinforcement Learning, Computer Vision, Intelligent Systems, UAV, Control Systems, Game Theory.
+My research interest includes: Deep Reinforcement Learning, Computer Vision, Intelligent Systems, UAV, Robotics, Control Systems, Game Theory.

 Outside of my academic life, I am an aviation enthusiast and geek.
 I grew up in Harbin, a beautiful city in the northeast of China.